STAND. COM. REP. NO. 248

 RE: H.B.
 No. 11

 State of Hawaii

-Your Committees on Energy & Environmental Protection and Water & Land, to which was referred H.B.
-No. 551 entitled:
+Your Committee on Tourism, to which was referred H.B.
+No. 11 entitled:

 (2) Making technical, nonsubstantive amendments for the purposes of clarity, consistency, and style.

-As affirmed by the records of votes of the members of your Committees on Energy & Environmental Protection and Water & Land that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 551, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 551, H.D.
-1, and be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the record of votes of the members of your Committee on Tourism that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 11, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 11, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.

 Respectfully submitted on behalf of the members of the Committee on Tourism,